GET TO KNOW THE HUMAN THINGS THAT COULD POISON YOUR PET.

 Pets are curious creatures and as their humans, it’s important to be aware of the things we may have around that could harm them.
 There are surprising, everyday food items and plants that can actually poison your pet.
 We put together a list of some of the most common toxic foods for pets.
 There’s also a list of yummy alternatives because there’s so much that they can enjoy!

-Many types of peanut butter contain Xylitol, which can cause insulin release and hypoglycemia (low blood sugar) in most species, which can lead to liver failure.
-Initial signs of toxicosis include vomiting, lethargy and loss of coordination.
-Signs can progress to seizures and elevated liver enzymes and liver failure can be seen within a few days.
+Many types of peanut butter (and other foods) contain xylitol, which can cause insulin release and hypoglycemia (low blood sugar) in most species, leading to liver failure.

 While healthy for humans, these fruits can cause kidney failure in pets.
-Not much is known about why this happens, but it’s best to avoid feeding grapes and raisins to dogs.
+Veterinarians are starting to suspect this is due to the tartaric acid that naturally occurs in grapes, but more research is needed.
+It’s best to avoid feeding grapes and raisins to dogs and cats.

 Macadamia nuts can cause weakness, depression, vomiting, tremors and hyperthermia in dogs.
 Signs usually appear within 12 hours of ingestion and can last approximately 24 to 48 hours.